Hamburger Cross Icon

 Input Required Default Description

-ticket_prefix Required Character(s) before the ticket ID in PR titles (empty = match anywhere)
+ticket_prefix Required Character(s) before the ticket ID in the PR title or description (empty = match anywhere)

-ticket_suffix Required Character(s) after the ticket ID in PR titles (empty = match anywhere)
+ticket_suffix Required Character(s) after the ticket ID in the PR title or description (empty = match anywhere)

 jira_base_url Required Jira instance base URL (e.g. https://acme.atlassian.net)